-1 exploited and that we needed -- sexually exploited and we

-2 needed to do something.
+1 exploited and that we needed -- sexually exploited and we 2 needed to do something.

-3 Unfortunately, that was in -- it was

 3 Unfortunately, that was in -- it was 4 finished in 2010 I think and -- or 2011, and it was 5 shelved by the government at the time and has only 6 recently been released.
 And 20 per cent of that document 7 has been redacted to protect -- the government of the day 8 has said to protect the people who were interviewed and 9 the people that were questioned about the work that they 10 were doing or the experiences they had.

-MS. CHRISTA BIG CANOE: So if I could just to come up when there's informants or key informants.

-MS. MARY FEARON: Yes.

-15 MS. CHRISTA BIG CANOE: But if I

-16 understand, when this report was written, there was no use 17 of, like, direct names, but when -- I'm trying to 18 understand why we get a report back that has this much 19 redaction in it.
+11 MS. CHRISTA BIG CANOE: So if I could just 12 touch on that redaction we do see in the report, it seems 13 to come up when there's informants or key informants.
+14 MS. MARY FEARON: Yes.
+15 MS. CHRISTA BIG CANOE: But if I 16 understand, when this report was written, there was no use 17 of, like, direct names, but when -- I'm trying to 18 understand why we get a report back that has this much 19 redaction in it.
 20 MS. MARY FEARON: Well, I can't really 21 speak to that because it was not during my time, but what 22 I can say is that the current government did finally 23 publish this on the government website and that was what 24 they decided to do.